drakkar-lig/contiki/core/net/rrpl/readme.txt

   - RRPL_IS_COORDINATOR: If set to 1, this node will periodically re-send OPT messages -- set to 0 for a leaf node that will not relay traffic;
   - RRPL_CONF_IS_SINK: this node will send OPT to advertise itself as a sink -- the LBR should do this (other nodes start transmitting OPT once they get one from the parent);
   - RRPL_CONF_SND_QRY: if 1, the nodes send QRY packet to trigger the sending of OPT by surrounding nodes.
 This allows to run with greater SEND_INTERVAL (between OPTs);
-  - RRPL_RANDOM_WAIT makes the node wait a random time before sending OPTs in response to a QRY or when retransmitting RRREQ.
+  - RRPL_RANDOM_WAIT makes the node wait a random time before sending OPTs in response to a QRY or when retransmitting RREQ.
 Should be set to one and adjust the time (radom between 0 to 0.5s).
   - RRPL_RREQ_RETRIES, RRPL_RREQ_RATELIMIT, RRPL_R_HOLD_TIME.

 - Set UIP_ND6_SEND_NA to 1 if you want to use NS/NA, set it to 0 and rrpl determines the link layer address from the link local address (and vice-versa).
 Obviously, the objective is to get rid of NS/NA, unless you use nullmac, for instance.